gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 ------

 We switched to Kotlin as our primary development language.
-The Gini Bank SDK is still usable from Java, but we recommend to upgrade to Kotlin to avoid the overhead incurred by the non-Java idiomatic style when using it with Java.
+The Gini Bank SDK is still usable from Java, but we recommend upgrading to Kotlin to avoid the overhead incurred by the non-Java idiomatic style when using it with Java.

 Gini Capture SDK
 ----------------